Heidi Kaastrup Müller - Molecular Neuropsychiatry

 • Isolation and culture of rat/mouse embryonic neuronal cells

-• Cell culturing (HEK293MSR, HEK293T, RN46A, and SH-SY5Y cells)
+• Cell culturing (HEK293MSR, HEK293T, RN46A, SH-SY5Y)

 • Transfection (Ecotransfect, Lipofectamine, Electroporation via Nucleofector)